signalleaf/signalleaf.github.com/source/_posts/2013-12-17-announcing-the-prepare-produce-publish-ebook.markdown

 ---
 layout: post
-title: "Announcing The Prepare, Produce, Publish E-Book!"
+title: "Prepare, Produce, Publish: Stop Waiting And Start Podcasting!"
 date: 2013-12-17 13:15
 comments: true
 categories: [ebook, podcasting, getting started]
 ---

-So you want to start a podcast, but don't know where to start?
-No problem!
+You want to start a podcast.
+You've got something to say, and you know that people want to hear it.
+So what are you waiting for? **Stop wasting your time, waiting for the right mic or the right co-host!**

 With nothing more than a laptop and an internet connection, you can join the new media revolution and publish your voice, your thoughts and your opinions to the world!

 <a href="/how-to-podcast" target="_blank" class="center"><img src="/images/prepare-produce-publish-cover.png"></a>

 <!-- more -->

-## Publish Your First Podcast
+## Publish Your First Podcast, TODAY

+Today.
+I mean, today!
+With my e-book,
-Today, I'm happy to announce the availability of my e-book, "<a href="/how-to-podcast">Prepare, Produce, Publish: Your First Podcast In 3 Easy Steps!</a>"
+"<a href="https://leanpub.com/prepare-produce-publish/packages/book/purchases/new">Prepare, Produce, Publish: Your First Podcast In 3 Easy Steps!</a>", you will be up and running and have your first episode published in no time at all!

-This book is all about getting you started in the world of podcasting.
-From the equipment that you need (*and don't need!*) to using Audacity for recording your first episode, and how to publish your podcast through a hosting service, this book covers it all for for the new podcaster!
+This book is all about getting you started in the world of podcasting - from the equipment that you need (*and don't need!*) to using Audacity for recording your first episode, and how to publish your podcast through a hosting service, this book covers it all for for the new podcaster.

 ## Early Bird Pricing And Updates